524119574/polling-app/README.md

 So, in our project, we decided to use the first one since we can access the real world data much more easily.

+Other useful link:
+This is an [article](https://medium.freecodecamp.com/i-wanted-to-see-how-far-i-could-push-myself-creatively-so-i-redesigned-instagram-1ff99f28fa8b) on how to redesign the facebook app, maybe I could do just that.

 To be continued...